 In either choice, there is a high impact on customers and personnel alike.
 It is for this reason that in the days following an acquisition, it is important to convey a sense of brand unity towards customers.

 Branding plays a big role in the conversion process, from marketing materials to storefronts to employee name tags.
 Essentially, every form of communication must be converted to represent the new brand image.
 This includes content messaging to visuals.
 Companies must make sure they showcase consistent branding throughout their new locations.
+Mimeo has been an expert in proofing, printing, and shipping the neccessary materials to offices and individuals all over the world for more than 20 years.

 Reinforcing the Switch